larryhastings/big/README.md

 * [**Enhanced `TopologicalSorter`**](#enhanced-topologicalsorter)
 * [**`lines` and lines modifier functions**](#lines-and-lines-modifier-functions)

-And here are five little functions/classes that I use all the time:
+And here are five little functions/classes I use all the time:

 * [`gently_title`](#gently_titles--apostrophesnone-double_quotesnone)
 * [`Log`](#log-clocknone)